Best fitness watch of 2025

 Reasons to avoid

-For health tracking, you have continuous heart rate, blood oxygen (SpO2), and HRV stress data, plus nighttime skin temperature data and spot ECG readings for AFib.
-The Venu 3 uses this data for an enhanced Body Battery chart that'll point out how alcohol is slowing your recovery or meditating is giving you energy.
+You can also track your heart rate, blood oxygen (SpO2), HRV stress data, nighttime skin temperature data, and spot ECG readings for AFib.
+Venu 3 uses this data for an improved Body Battery chart that shows how alcohol slows down recovery or how meditating gives you energy.
 Its Sleep Coach guides you in improving your sleep quality.

 Our Venu 3 review called the watch a "tightrope walk between casual smarts and serious fitness," and for good reason.
-It doesn't have the app ecosystem of an Apple or Galaxy Watch, but the two-week battery life, better GPS satellite accuracy, more reliable heart rate data, and Garmin Coach tools will help you where a mainstream smartwatch would fall short.
+It doesn't have the app ecosystem of an Apple or Galaxy Watch.
+Garming added a two-week battery life, better GPS satellite accuracy, more reliable heart rate data, and Garmin Coach tools to help you where a mainstream smartwatch can't.

 Best fitness smartwatch